 FUN FACT: The Salar de Uyuni is used by NASA as a reference point to position its satellites !

-Best Time to Go: Pretty much anytime except the rainy season December to March
+Best Time to Go: In the dry season April-October

 Because Salar de Uyuni is almost perfectly flat and one uniform color, you can play with perspective in your photos and make them look almost believable.

 The best time to take Uyuni tours to get this kind of shot is when the salt flats are dry, which is most of the year except for the rainy season between December to March.
-When the rain hits the salt it changes the surface and makes it reflective, which is amaaaazing.
-But for this kind of photo you wouldn’t want the distraction of a reflection taking away from your play on perspective.
+When the rain hits the salt it changes the surface and makes it reflective, which is amazing!
+But for this kind of photo, you wouldn’t want the distraction of a reflection taken away from your play-on perspective.